zwang695/alexa-skills-list/skills/B01N00S0WP/README.md

 -Topanga
 -Santa Monica

-All courtesy of Magic Seaweed.
+All data courtesy of Magic Seaweed.
 For more information please visit www.magicseaweed.com

 ***